elastic/elastic-agent/docs/agent-policy.md

 ## Example: policies mapped to running processes

 Here is an example policy, and a diagram of the resulting components.
+(This is a simplified example, for details on the meaning of various fields see the next section.)

 ```yml
 version: 2